-Macy's eases holiday season sales worries, shares rise 6%
+Macy's closing stores amid holiday sales report surprise

 U.S. consumers are increasingly spending more money online rather than traveling to physical stores during the holiday season, forcing traditional brick-and-mortar retailers to build their apps with more shopping and delivery options.

 U.S. e-commerce sales in the period from Nov.
-1 through Christmas Eve rose 18.8%, according to a Dec.
-25 report by Mastercard Inc (MA.N), while overall holiday retail sales, excluding autos, rose just 3.4%.
+1 through Christmas Eve rose 18.8 percent, according to a Dec.
+25 report by Mastercard Inc., while overall holiday retail sales, excluding autos, rose just 3.4 percent.

 GET FOX BUSINESS ON THE GO BY CLICKING HERE

-The 0.6% reported drop at Macy’s owned and licensed stores was for the months of November and December.
+The 0.6 percent reported drop at Macy’s owned and licensed stores was for the months of November and December.

-The months make up the vast majority of fourth-quarter comparable sales, which analysts had estimated to fall 1.8%, according to IBES data from Refinitiv.
+The months make up the vast majority of fourth-quarter comparable sales, which analysts had estimated to fall 1.8 percent, according to IBES data from Refinitiv.